bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_supported_language(lang)

-   Return the supported language code of a custom language code.
+   Return the :term:`supported language` code of a custom language code.

    Searches the :data:`~django.conf.settings.LANGUAGES` in the settings for the custom language code, if the exact custom language code is found, it